MohamadAli20/ollopa-it-ai-clipart-generator/README.md

 type: python -m venv env
 3. Activate a virtual environment based on your OS
 For windows > venv\Scripts\activate
-For linux > source ./venv/bin/activate
+And, for linux > source ./venv/bin/activate

 # Install flask using pip install flask
 # Install openai using pip install openai